 She is originally from Brazil and has consulted, researched or taught in English, French, Portuguese and Spanish.

 Her book "Developing Reparative Justice for International Crimes: from Theory to Practice" is forthcoming with Cambridge University Press (2018-2019).

-Dr. Cohen researches in the areas of criminal justice, human rights, and public international law and dispute settlement.
-She recently received a Canadian Bar Law for the Future Fund grant (2017) for a major research project fostering access to justice.
+Dr. Cohen researches in the areas of international human rights, international dispute settlement, and international and comparative criminal law.
+She recently received a Canadian Bar Law for the Future Fund grant (2017) for a major research project in human rights fostering access to justice.
 Additionally, her research has also been supported by the Foundation for Legal Research, the SSHRC Aid to Small Universities Program and a Research Development Fund grant (for field research).

 She has published over a dozen scholarly pieces in peer-reviewed journals and edited collections in Canada, the United States, Europe, South Korea and Brazil.
 She has presented her scholarly work nationally and internationally, including recently at the University of Oxford, at the Investment Migration Council in Geneva, at the University of Western Australia, and at George Mason University.

 1L Criminal procedure

 Professor Cohen enjoys advising and keeping in touch with current and former students.